-2023 2022
+2024 2023

 Qingdao Dongjie

-Sales growth rate for the next 5 years 0-10% 5-15%
+Compound annual growth rate 6.9% 8.3%

-Discount rate 14.9% 11.6%
+Discount rate 11.3% 14.9%

 Terminal growth rate 0% 0%

-Honghai Curtain Wall
+Qingdao Honghai

-Sales growth rate for the next 5 years 10-15% 15-42%
+Compound annual growth rate 13.3% 13.9%

-Discount rate 15.0% 17.0%
+Discount rate 13% 15.0%

 Terminal growth rate 0% 0%

-The sales growth rate used is consistent with the forecasts to reflect the latest development of the CGU.
+The compound annual growth rate used is consistent with the forecasts to reflect the latest development of the CGU.
 The discount rate used is internal rate of return for financial model calculations.
 The growth rates do not exceed the long-term average growth rate for business which the Group operates.
-Management has reasonably considered and assessed possible changes for other key assumptions and has not identified any instances that could cause the carrying amount of the CGU to exceed its recoverable amount.